nmaguiar/openaf-docs/docs/reference/ow_template.md

 ````
 ### ow.template.parseMD2HTML

-__ow.template.parseMD2HTML(aMarkdownString, isFull, removeMaxWidth, extraDownOptions) : String__
+__ow.template.parseMD2HTML(aMarkdownString, isFull, removeMaxWidth, extraDownOptions, forceDark) : String__

 ````
 Given aMarkdownString will parse it with showdown (using the github flavor) and return the HTML in a string.
 If isFull = true it will produce a complete HTML with references for the highlight library+css and github markdown css included internally in OpenAF.
+If removeMaxWidth = true it will remove the max-width css style.
+You can provide extraDownOptions to be used with showdown and forceDark to force the dark mode.
 Example:

 ow.server.httpd.route(hs, ow.server.httpd.mapRoutesWithLibs(hs, {
    "/md": (req) => { return hs.replyOKHTML(ow.template.parseMD2HTML(io.readFileString("README.md"), true)) }